bradley-shilling/java-snake/README.md

 * COMPLETED Add mouth to face
 * COMPLETED Alternate the color of body segments || change body segment color based on length
 * COMPLETED Add High Score system to UI || add multiplayer ability
-* COMPLETED Easy - Store highscore in external text file or with the load / store object
+* COMPLETED Store highscore in external text file or with the load / store object
-* Integrate game with google font and utilize google font for UI elements
+* COMPLETED Integrate game with google font and utilize google font for UI elements